clsimplex/faction-randomizer/README.md

 ## AS IS and PRs

+This is poorly documented.
+Small efforts may be made.
+Maybe not.

 We may respond, we may not.
 Enjoy our small thank you to the open source community.

 We offer no promises nor documentation.